RELIEF AND RECOVERY IN INDONESIA AFTER THE 2004 INDIAN OCEAN TSUNAMI

 In Aceh, even in places that lost 75 percent of their population, markets were bustling against by mid January.
 Schools reopened in late January about a month after the disaster.
 There were many empty desks.
 Some kids didn’t realize their best friends were gone until they didn’t show up at school.
 At one school in Banda Aceh only 260 of the 620 enrolled students and 25 of the 75 teachers at the school showed up.
 In some cases schools were still filled with debris and books that were wet.
 An estimated 180,000 students had no schools to return to.
 Around 700 of the 1,100 schools in Aceh were destroyed or damaged.

-In July 2006, Jane Perlez wrote in the New York Times: “Life in Aceh... has resumed a semblance of normality.
+In July 2006, 17 months after the disaster, Jane Perlez wrote in the New York Times: “Life in Aceh... has resumed a semblance of normality.
 For the most part, children are in school, roads are being rebuilt, outdoor markets are packed with local produce, employment is not too hard to find, and even the peace accord between the national government and separatist guerrillas is sticking.
 Almost everyone has been moved out of muddy tents, though many families still live in dilapidated barracks.
 [Source: Jane Perlez, New York Times, July 27, 2006]

 “Work on a highway down the devastated west coast of the province, financed by the United States government, is under way, and a new port has opened in Meulaboh, the seaside town that was smashed to smithereens.
 Of the lucky ones with a roof over their heads, those with houses built by the Turkish Red Crescent Society are the most pleased.
 “They’ve given us good quality,” said Khairuman, 45, a building laborer, and his wife, Suginah, 43, as they showed off their blue-tiled bathroom replete with bath and shower in the beachside community of Lampuuk.
 Like many Indonesians, they use one name.